 Ulcers are breaks in the skin consisting of various depths.
 The deeper the erosion the more complicated and involved it becomes with longer healing time necessary.
 Poor circulation, absence of sensation and neuropathy make the healing of any ulcer more difficult.
 Diabetics in particular should evaluate their feet daily to look for discoloration and sore spots to prevent a more serious ulcer from forming

 According to the American Diabetes Association, over 25 million people in the United States, or roughly 8% of the population, have diagnoses Diabetes.
 However, there are many more who are undiagnosed or have borderline conditions.
-Diabetes can have a huge impact on the health of your feet and ankles by effecting the circulation, feeling, balance, healing time pain levels.
-Should you have this condition, the Doctors at Weil Foot and Ankle Institute work closely with your primary care Doctor to make certain that you are in control of Diabetes.
+Diabetes can have a huge impact on the health of your feet and ankles by affecting circulation, feeling, balance, healing time pain levels.
+Should you have this condition, the Doctors at Weil Foot & Ankle Institute work closely with your primary care Doctor to make certain that you are in control of Diabetes.

 What our patients sayLeave a review